artefactual-labs/am/compose/README.md

 | clamavd                                 | `tcp/3310`     | `tcp/62006` |
 | nginx » archivematica-dashboard         | `tcp/80`       | `tcp/62080` |
 | nginx » archivematica-storage-service   | `tcp/8000`     | `tcp/62081` |

+## Cleaning up

+The most effective way is:

+    $ docker-compose down --volumes

+But most of the times you don't want to do that unless you want to delete all the things.
+If you just need to clean up the data but rely on the same containers you can run the following instead:

+    $ make flush

+If you want to try new code, run:

+    $ docker-compose up -d --build --force-recreate
+    $ make flush